phiresky/masters-thesis/content/2_preliminaries.md

 We only consider the specific multi-head residual masked self attention variant of attention mechanisms for observation aggregation used by @openai.

-The attention function is a scaled dot-product attention as described by [@att]:
+There, the attention function in is a scaled dot-product attention as described by [@att]:

 $$\text{Attention}(Q,K,V) = \text{softmax}(\frac{QK^T}{\sqrt{d_k}})V$$